Is 'Race Science' Making A Comeback?

 Code Switch: I guess we should start with the obvious question.
 What is race science?

 Once upon a time, in the 19th and early 20th century, race science was just science.
-It was very widely accepted that races exist biologically, that possibly we are different species or different breeds as human beings, and that there might be a racial hierarchy between us.
+It was very widely accepted that races exist biologically, that possibly we are different species or different breeds as human beings and that there might be a racial hierarchy between us.

 After the Second World War, when we saw eugenics play out — saw the consequences of Nazi racial hygiene in the Holocaust — the world kind of took a collective intake of breath and tried to put its house in order.
 So scientists, policymakers, the United Nations all came together and decided race has no place in biology anymore.
 It's not scientifically accurate.
 Race is not how difference plays out in the real world.